Last updated: Sep. 1, 2017

 According to National Geographic’s article, Top 10 Places to See Autumn Leaves, Holmes County, Ohio is one of the top ten places in the world for enjoying fall color.
 If you like to cycle, there is an excellent bike trail in the county.
 The area is a well-known site to experience Amish culture, whether that be food or crafts.

 The Division of Forestry publishes weekly videos with updated information on the state’s fall color.
-Below I’ve embedded the Fall Color Forecast for 2015.
-If you’d like to watch it directly at YouTube, here’s the URL: https://youtu.be/SIYaeI5dxW4
+Below I’ve embedded the last Fall Color Forecast for the previous year.
+If you’d like to watch it directly at YouTube, here’s the URL: https://www.youtube.com/watch?v=l9MDcBdGNbU

 If you’d like to see some of the places that we have visited in the fall, you can click on any of the photos below to find out more information.